Chocolate Babies: Background and production

 Winter was in his twenties when he wrote and directed the film, and he recalls the independent filmmaking atmosphere at the time was not really ideal, and the project "didn't fit into that."
 He also noted that during this period, there was "systematic institutional racism and homophobia and transphobia", so it just basically went unnoticed and its message was misinterpreted.
-He says the film was a fantasy based on real life experiences, and the plot of the film was derived from Humphrey Bogart movies.
+He says the film was a fantasy based on real life experiences with ACT UP Chicago and the black nationalism movement, and the plot of the film was derived from Humphrey Bogart movies.

 For the characters in the film he auditioned actors from the Black queer theatre scene in New York City, and bluntly told them he was making a "comedy drama about HIV-positive Black and Asian drag queens who become political terrorists and kidnap a closeted conservative politician."
 Two of the characters in the film were based on friends he had when he was living in Chicago.
 Larva, was based on a friend who published a local magazine in Chicago, and Sam, was based on a Korean gymnast he knew from art school.

 The film was shot over the course of three weeks in September 1994, on a budget of $36,000, using 16 mm Fujifilm.
 Winter explains that he chose Fujifilm because "unlike Kodak, Fuji was really good for non-white skin."
 One of the filming locations was on Winter's apartment rooftop; he liked it because he knew there wasn't going to be any traffic issues and "it's got all that light."

 Release

 The film premiered on July 21, 1996, at Outfest in Los Angeles.
 In November 1996, it was screened at the New York Lesbian and Gay Experimental Film/Video Festival.
 In February 1997, the movie had its world premiere at the 47th Berlin International Film Festival.
 Additional screenings in 1997 were at the Los Angeles Independent Film Festival in April, the Philadelphia International Gay and Lesbian Film Festival in July. and the San Francisco International Lesbian and Gay Film Festival in August.

 Despite receiving praise and critical acclaim at festivals, the film did not receive a wide distribution.
 Winters said that "unless some company gave it some kind of credence and distribution and allowed it to be seen by people, beyond here and there, it wasn't going to be seen."
-In September 2021, the film was taken up as a Criterion Classic by The Criterion Channel.
+In September 2021, the film was made available to stream on The Criterion Channel.
 In 2023, the 4K restoration of the movie was shown at NewFest 35.